Policies Targeting Existing Buildings

 Commercial and multifamily benchmarking

 California has a statewide benchmarking and disclosure policy, outlined in Assembly Bill 802.
-As of June 2018, building owners of commercial buildings greater than 50,000 square feet must report and disclose their energy consumption annually.
-Starting June 2019, the policy extends these requirements to buildings with 17 or more residential utility accounts.
+As of June 2019, building owners of commercial buildings greater than 20,000 square feet or with 17 or more residential utility accounts must report and disclose their energy consumption annually.
 In Chula Vista, the policy covers 49% of commercial buildings and 76% of multifamily buildings.

-Moreover, Chula Vista adopted a benchmarking ordinance that requires commercial properties to track their energy usage and make improvements if they are not energy efficient.
+Moreover, Chula Vista's benchmarking ordinance requires multifamily, industrial and commercial properties with a floor area of 20,000 square feet or more to track their energy usage and make improvements if they are not energy efficient.

 Incentives

 Chula Vista offers free home energy & water checkups for residents to determine opportunities for increased efficiency.
 The city also expedites permit reviews for projects that are at least 30% more efficient than current California energy efficiency standards.
-The city streamlined its solar permitting process for residential systems under 10 kW.
 The city offers commercial and residential properties access to property assessed clean energy (PACE) financing.

 Incentives